 2) A sponsor intending to offer CE courses and programs shall first obtain the approval of the Division by making application on forms provided by the Division and including the required fee under Section 1249.20.
 The application shall certify the following:

-A) That all courses and programs offered by the sponsor for CE credit will comply with the criteria in this Section;
+C) That all courses and programs offered by the sponsor for CE credit will comply with the criteria in this Section;

-C) That, upon request by the Division, the sponsor will submit evidence necessary to establish compliance with this Section.
-The evidence shall be required when the Division has reason to believe that there is not full compliance with the Act and this Part and that this information is necessary to ensure compliance; and
+F) That, upon request by the Division, the sponsor will submit evidence necessary to establish compliance with this Section.
+The evidence shall be required when the Division has reason to believe that there is not full compliance with the Act and this Part and that this information is necessary to ensure compliance;

-D) The sponsor shall report the locations where the courses or programs will be offered and a description of each facility.
-A sponsor shall only conduct courses and programs in locations that are conducive to learning.
-The Division may conduct an inspection of the facility during regular business hours.
+G) The sponsor shall report the locations where the courses or programs will be offered and a description of each facility.
+The description shall include documentation that the premises, equipment, and facilities of the location used by the program provider complies with all applicable local fire codes, building codes, and health and safety standards.
+A program provider shall not conduct any sessions at a private residence, and shall only conduct courses and programs in locations that are conducive to learning;

 4) All courses and programs shall: